mag1939/Location-Reminders/README.md

-# Location Reminders
+# Location Reminders Web-app (Soon will do a Mobile-app)
----

 ## Inspired by
-- My Dad often going out to do many tasks in many place, and he also often forgot some tasks he will do as a result he drive back at home and got fustrate after...
+- My dad runs errands all over the place every day, but he keeps forgetting things.
+He ends up driving back home and gets frustrated.

 ## What I want to do
-- So I want to make a reminder app that can also track the location
+- So I want to make a reminder app that also can track the location at the same time.